rprouse/devwiki/docs/about/contributing.md

-# Contributing to the Manos Dev Wiki
+# :material-note-edit: Contributing to the Manos Dev Wiki

 You are invited to contribute 💖 to this guide by opening issues and submitting pull requests!